Description: Annual to perennial herbs, rarely woody at base.

 Fruit an achene, ellipsoid.

-Distribution and occurrence: World: c.
-100 species, Eurasia & Africa.
+Distribution and occurrence: World: 67 species, Eurasia, Macaronesia to N. Africa, Eritrea to S. Africa.
 Australia: 2 species (naturalized), all States except Qld. & N.T.

 Text by L. Retter